SahilG1997/Hotel-Booking-Data-Analysis/README.md

 7. How Long People Stay in the hotel?
 8. The most booked Room type by the customers
 9. Preferred stay length in each hotel
+10. Which agent has maximum bookings?

-10.The most common channel for booking hotels
+11. The most common channel for booking hotels

-11.Which significant distribution channel has highest cancellation percentage?
+12. Which significant distribution channel has highest cancellation percentage?

-12. How many days prior customers book hotel?
+13. How many days prior customers book hotel?

 After that we made the predictive model to predict whether the booking will be cancelled or not We will: